MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ## Add a dotted line to link a Step card to a focus area

-You can add dotted lines (*tethers*) to link your Step cards to the areas where the work is done.
-These dotted lines show the operator where to focus.
+You can add a dotted line to link a Step card to the area where the work is done.
+Dotted lines are a very simple but powerful feature; they show operators where to focus.

 ![Holographic dotted line](media/dotted-line.PNG "Holographic dotted line")